joakimk/devbox-tools/README.md

 No chef of puppet needed.
 The project defines its environment instead of the other way around.

-### Many projects in the same VM

-One of the main goals with this tool is to be able to develop many projects within the same VM.
-This might seem a bit counterintuitive given that vagrant is meant to make it easy to have one VM for each project.
-But what if you don't need that much isolation for every project?

-We've found this very useful at [auctionet](http://dev.auctionet.com/).
-We reduced about 5 VMs down to one.
-Switching between projects is now much more conventient.

 ### Services

 This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
 It can run any docker image and you can find docker images on [docker hub](https://registry.hub.docker.com/) or even [make your own](https://docs.docker.com/reference/builder/).